Are Succulents Poisonous?

 Generally, animals are smart enough to not touch succulents that have spines and thorns.
 They even would not try to eat them as it does not taste or smell pleasing.

-The Euphorbias, Kalanchoes, and Jade Plant are the ones that you should take some extra precautions for and keep them away from your pets and children.
+The Euphorbias, Kalanchoes, and Jade Plant are the ones that you should take some extra precautions for and keep away from your pets and children.
 You won’t like your succulents to be destroyed either.

 Cacti and Succulent Safety